zoriya/blog/content/blogs/vim/index.md

 #### Buffers and jump list

 The vim way of handling files is named buffer.
-Each file opened is named a buffer and you don't really need to care how many buffer is open since you don't normally interact with a buffer list.
-Instead you mostly jump around opened buffers using something called the jump list.
-As it's name imply, it records every file change or jump around your file (think about "Go to definition/implementation").
-This list can then be used to jump back and forth between all those positions by using <kbd>CTRL</kbd><kbd>o</kbd> or <kbd>CTRL</kbd><kbd>i</kbd>.
+Each file opened is named a buffer, and you don't really need to care how many buffers is open since you don't normally interact with a buffer list.
+Instead, you mostly jump around opened buffers using something called the jump list.
+As its name imply, it records every file change or jump around your file (think about "Go to definition/implementation").
+This list can then be used to jump back and forth between all those positions by using <kbd>CTRL</kbd>+<kbd>o</kbd> or <kbd>CTRL</kbd>+<kbd>i</kbd>.

-This is kinda like the "Abandon open tabs" approach with an extra jumplist to quickly go back and forth on recently viewed files.
+This is kinda like the "Abandon open tabs" approach with an extra jump list to quickly go back and forth on recently viewed files.

 #### Pinned files

+The jump list works great for quickly navigating between files but after jumping everywhere you probably want to go back to one of your core files.
+With tabs, I would either look at every opened file and check if that was the file I wanted, if it was, I would close every other files.
+Since vim does not have tabs, you can't look at every file for that (technically you can, using a command or a plugin but who wants that).
+You have two solutions to navigate back to your beloved file:
+ - Open your file again (what I was doing with the file-tree approach)
+ - Use global marks as a way to pin files.

+You can think of global marks as a bookmark, you first mark a file with a key (<kbd>m</kbd>+<kbd>A</kbd> for example, <kbd>m</kbd> means mark and <kbd>A</kbd> is the name of your mark, it can be any uppercase letter).
+Pressing <kbd>\'</kbd>+<kbd>A</kbd> will bring you back to the same file at the exact same line as when you bookmarked it.

+{{< alert "note" >}}

+You might wonder why only uppercase letters are allowed for global marks.
+That's simply because a lowercase letter refers to a local mark.
+A local mark is scoped to a file, so you can have a <kbd>a</kbd> mark per file.
+Pressing it will get you back to the marked line but not change file.

+{{< /alert >}}

 <!-- vim: wrap -->